asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Architecture & Design/Orchestrator Engine/Orchestration Pipeline/Post-Processing Pipeline/Overlap Management.md

 ### OverlapManager Class Structure

 The OverlapManager is implemented as a focused, stateless component that handles all aspects of overlap creation and management.
-It operates on lists of Chunk objects and applies overlap according to configuration settings.
+It operates on lists of Chunk objects and applies overlap according to configuration settings, supporting both metadata-based and legacy overlap modes.

 ```mermaid
 classDiagram